jcampbel2/RepData_PeerAssessment1/RR_Assignment1.md

 ##Set environment for script

 This markdown document assumes that
-1. The base working folder is C:/Users/james_000/DataScPrj/RepResearch/Assign1/RepData_PeerAssessment1
+1.The base working folder is C:/Users/james_000/DataScPrj/RepResearch/Assign1/RepData_PeerAssessment1
-2. The data is held in a sub-folder called .\data and is called activity.csv
+2.The data is held in a sub-folder called .\data and is called activity.csv

 ```r